L O A D I N G

 Are There Extensions That Don’t Need Planning Permission?

-These rights allow minor improvements and expansions without needing planning approval, provided they adhere to specific guidelines.
+These rights allow minor improvements and expansions without planning approval, provided they adhere to specific guidelines.

 Key examples of extensions without needing planning permission include:

-- Single-storey extensions at the rear of the property, subject to size limitations.
+• Single-storey extensions at the rear of the property are subject to size limitations.

 Understanding these permitted development rules is essential before you plan your extension.

-Applying for planning permission for a house extension involves several key steps that homeowners must follow.
+The process of applying for planning permission for a house extension involves several important steps that homeowners need to follow.

 Steps to Apply for Planning Permission